chaturay/serverless-artillery/README.md

 Make sure you have [setup your AWS account credentials](#before-running-serverless-artillery) before proceeding. **It should be running while using any serverless-artillery command that interacts with AWS.**

 ### 4. Deploy assets to AWS
-We need to deploy assets (like load generating Lambda) to your AWS account before we can use it to start our test.
+We need to deploy assets (like [load generating Lambda function](docs/LoadGeneratorLambda.md)) to your AWS account before we can use it to start our test.

 Use the following command to deploy the assets.
 ```